 Tipping practices are similar to most parts of the world.

 The Islamic year is called the Hijri and dates are followed by AH - After Hijra.
 The Hijri calendar is based on lunar months.
 There are 354 or 355 days in the Hijri year, which is divided into 12 lunar months and each year is 11 days shorter than the Gregorian year.
-As some holidays are based on the sighting of the moon and not fixed dates on the Hijri calendar, the dates of Islamic holidays are imprecise, with holidays frequently being confirmed less than 24 hours in advance.

 Normal tourist photography is acceptable; it is courteous to ask permission before photographing people especially local women.
 In general, photographs of government buildings, military installations, ports and airports should not be taken.